 A combination of variants - or simply a "combination" - is a specific set of variants that have been selected to be shown to a participant.
 Think of them as a single coherent user experience.
-Evolv uses combinations to run experiments - removing low-performing combinations and generating predicted higher-performing ones.
+Evolv uses combinations to test individual ideas - removing low-performing combinations and generating predicted higher-performing ones.

 A context is a defined set of conditions in which project variants are applied.
 Generally speaking, a context is based on URL-matching rules.
 It can be a single page or multiple pages.